jens-limbach/SSv2-custom-sample-object/README.md

     "targetService": "sap.ssc.service.i18nService"
 ```

--   Make the notes "creatable" and "updatable", remove admin fields and add manually the API for the sub-structure "Notes" in the api section directly after the "Samples" API definition
+-   Make the notes "creatable" and "updatable", remove admin fields (createdAt, modifiedAt, createdBy, modifiedBy) and add manually the API for the sub-structure "Notes" in the api section directly after the "Samples" API definition

 Change your "note" field on your notes structure to creatable and updatable : true
 ```